Jaliborc/CustomTutorials-2.1/README.md

 })
 ```

-Finally, you need to tell CustomTutorials when you want the tutorials to be shown.
-If you provided the `savedvariable` argument, you won't have to worry about which ones the user has already seen neither to save that information.
+Finally, you need to tell the library when you want the tutorial to be shown.
+If you provided the `savedvariable` argument, you won't have to worry about which panels the user has already seen neither to save that information.
 CustomTutorials will handle that for you:

 ```
-  -- Shows up to tutorial #3 if the user has not seen it already MyAddon:TriggerTutorial(3)
+  -- Shows up to panel #3 if the user has not seen it already MyAddon:TriggerTutorial(3)
 ```